-The only thing worse than knowing they’re making a live-action/CG hybrid of Tom & Jerry is reading an interview with the film’s producer and finding out that he’s completely ignorant about the characters and animation in general.
-That’s the disappointing discovery I made when I stumbled across this interview with Dan Lin.
-He displays his prolific lack of knowledge about the cat and mouse duo in his very first answer about the film:
+The only thing worse than knowing they’re making a live-action/CG hybrid of Tom & Jerry is reading an interview with the film’s producer and finding out that he’s completely lacking in knowledge about the characters and animation in general.
+This is how producer Dan Lin begins talking about the cat-and-mouse duo in an interview:

 My kids love the show.
 It’s two things-my kids love the show, I love the show.
 It’s really the originator of cartoon violence.